-Some questions typically raised with respect to the Faculty Legal Defense Fund (“FLDF”) are the same as or similar to those asked about cases submitted to FIRE generally, and are answered at the FAQ About Case Submissions page, such as:
+Some questions typically raised with respect to the Faculty Legal Defense Fund (“FLDF”) are the same as or similar to some of those asked about cases submitted to FIRE generally, and are answered at the FAQ About Case Submissions page, such as:

 - How do I submit a case, and what should I provide?